DevFreak-ui/YouTube-Video-Downloader/README.md

 # YouTebe video downloader
-A web app built on `django` to convert and download youtube videos
+Divi is a web app built on `django` to convert and download youtube videos With Divi, a user can download any youtube video in mp3 and mp4 formats for free

 # Installation
 Clone YouTube Video Downloader from github